 Operating Cash Flow Ratio = Cash Flow from Operations / Current Liabilities

+Systematizing your cash flow management keeps data in a centralized location, which makes it easy to assess the financial health of your business at any given time.
 Managing cash flow on a PC is possible using Excel.
 Managing cash flow on a Mac gives you the option of using Numbers, and with either a PC or a Mac, you can use Google Sheets or a similar cloud-based spreadsheet software to input your sales and expenses, to calculate cash flow.
-You can further automate your bookkeeping and produce meaningful financial records using software like QuickBooks or Simply Accounting.
-QuickBooks offers a tutorial on how to prepare a cash flow statement here.
+You can further automate your bookkeeping and produce meaningful financial statements and records using software like QuickBooks or Simply Accounting.

 Cash flow problems cause difficulties in every facet of your business, from affecting payroll to causing missed supplier payments to giving investors cause to doubt your business planning.

 You can learn how to begin forecasting your cash flow here.
-Making cash flow forecasting a regular and integral part of your business planning helps you foresee and diagnose cash flow issues so you can take a proactive approach to solving them.
+Making cash flow forecasting a regular and integral part of your business planning helps you foresee and diagnose both minor and major cash flow issues so you can take a proactive approach to solving them.